rcosta358/aguda-rs/aguda-M2.md

 ### Test Results

 Since the language won't support higher-order functions, my parser only considers types to be basic types (`Int`, `Bool`, `String`, `Unit`) and arrays of these.
 However, there are some tests that assume that the types can be function types, namely in the function signatures.

-Additionally, in two tests, there were symbols that were not UTF-8, namely `§` and `á`, which caused the execution of the tests to panic and exit.
-This happens because Rust strings are UTF-8 encoded.
-To fix this, I replaced these symbols with `$` and `a` respectively, to be able to run the tests normally.